Wheelin' In The West: The Best States For Jeeping

 #2 - Alaska

 Take a ride on the wild side when you head through our neighbors to the north and into Alaskan terrain.
-Alaska ranks as the runner up on our list because it’s one of those destinations that is unbeatable, but it can be quite difficult to get to and find safe public trails to ride.
+Alaska ranks as the runner up on our list because it’s one of those Jeep destinations that is unbeatable, but it can be quite difficult to get to and find safe public trails to ride.
 This guide helps visitors find off-roading trails for your 4x4 where you can spend hours or days wheeling.

 The views are astounding and breathtaking.
 The camping brings solitude, and the wheeling is seemingly unending.
-While some of the trails are difficult to get to and have limited access during the year, there are paths near regional cities that make it possible to do daily excursions or go out for a longer camping adventure.>
+While some of the trails are difficult to get to and have limited access during the year, there are paths near regional cities that make it possible to do daily excursions or go out for a longer camping adventure.

 #1 - Colorado

-There’s no doubt that Colorado has some of the best off-roading trails in the United States.
+There’s no doubt that Colorado has some of the best Jeep trails in the United States.
 From riding through the Rocky Mountains and camping along the way to heading out on the wide open prairie, Colorado offers plenty of variety for Jeeping.
 There are extraordinarily difficult trails that head up into alpine elevation, and there are beginner and intermediate trails that make wheeling fun for all drivers and passengers, which help bring this state to the top of the list.

 People almost always mention Colorado as their preferred place for Jeeping because it’s something that both the tourists and the locals enjoy.
 Colorado takes great care of their natural areas and really respects staying to the trail.
 It’s easy to do because the State maintains trails well and develops them in many different places across the state, so it’s easy to get a variety.
-One of the most notable Jeeping trails is Engineer Pass outside of Ouray in Southern Colorado.
+One of the best Jeep trails is Engineer Pass outside of Ouray in Southern Colorado.
 Not only is it an adventure driving on the highways and backroads to get to the trail, but the trail itself is challenging and breathtaking.

 We know we won’t have to say this twice, but it’s never a bad reminder to hear: tread lightly as you adventure across the nation so we can enjoy our landscapes and trails for centuries more.